MichaelTanji/WIC/The_Hunter.md

 So, I started off my career in the Bureau on a counterterrorism squad.
 If you look at their history, the FBI is more about gangs and drugs and white-collar crime and that kind of stuff.
 And they obviously got pretty good at counterterrorism after 9/11, when they realized they had to get good at it.
 But then cybersecurity comes along, and it’s something new they’re not good at.
 When I joined, they were looking for engineers because they knew they would need them, which was smart.
 But they were behind, and they’ll always lag behind to some extent.
 Some of it is just that there is so much red tape that they have to navigate.
 They can’t move quickly and leverage technology as quickly as the private sector can.

 But I think they do need to continue to evolve and work more closely with the private sector like I talked about before, kind of a team effort.
 I think they need to make better use of the private sector in terms of not only the technology and tools that have been developed, which are arguably better than what they can develop on their own, but also in information sharing too.
 The classified aspects of the work make it really difficult to share information and to leverage tools in the private sector.
 So, I think that’s where they’re going to continue to evolve.
 You don’t want to have to grow the FBI so big that they can handle all of this.
 That would be ridiculous, so they need to do what they’re good at, but better leverage the private sector.

-**What don’t you like about the cybersecurity industry?**

-We’re all a little bit cynical, and probably for good reason.
-I like the industry because I feel like there’s a sense of mission, and we can do some good.
-At the same time, I think we’re a little bit exclusive.
-I feel like it’s an industry that needs people badly, and we often don’t treat people, especially new people, very well.
-I feel like we need to treat outsiders a little bit better, but other than that, I don’t have too many dislikes.

-**If you are in this industry long enough, you only have to wait a couple of years before there’s some new hotness.
-Today, threat hunting is ascendant.
-Before that it was endpoint detection and response.
-Before that it was all about the network.
-If you look three or four years out, what do you think people are going to be focusing on?**

-I’m focused on analytics, and I’m hoping that in a couple of years, using big data analytics and feeding that into machine learning is going to be a big thing.
-I think it’s also a big marking  term, which can confuse people and detract from the potential, but I still feel like it’s fairly young in terms of that potential.
-It’s not anywhere near an end-all, be-all at this point.
-Machine learning makes a lot of bad decisions, but it also makes a lot of good ones and saves us from having to spend an inordinate amount of time sifting through alerts.

-But now that you asked, I’m actually starting to think about what five years from now might look like.
-At this point, though, I don’t have any big prognostications.

 ---